 Low sugar and glycaemic index while high natural antioxidants make papaya a perfect diet for people with diabetes regulating blood sugar levels.

 People with diabetes can easily succumb to severe ailments like heart or nervous damage due to irregular blood sugar levels.
-Papaya fruit can prevent them from these diseases by controlling the blood glucose level.
+Papaya fruit can prevent them from these diseases by controlling their blood glucose levels.

 6. Improves Excretory System